MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-secure-sign-in.md

 # Secure user sign-ins to your Microsoft 365 tenant

+A common

 To increase the security of user sign-ins:

-- Use Azure AD Password Protection for Active Directory Domain Services (AD DS)
+- Use Azure Active Directory (Azure AD) Password Protection
 - Use Multi-factor authentication (MFA)
 - Deploy identity and device access policies

 ## Azure AD Password Protection

-Azure AD Password Protection is an on-premises feature for AD DS that detects and blocks known weak passwords and their variants, and can also block additional weak terms that are specific to your organization.
+Azure AD Password Protection detects and blocks known weak passwords and their variants, and can also block additional weak terms that are specific to your organization.
 Default global banned password lists are automatically applied to all users in an Azure AD tenant.
 You can define additional entries in a custom banned password list.
 When users change or reset their passwords, these banned password lists are checked to enforce the use of strong passwords.

 ## MFA